Coding-Headache/CppD/week8/README.md

 Write code to swap the first and last element of a `deque`.

 #### Activity 3
-Write a small function using the push and pop functions that return a `deque` which is the reverse of a given `deque`.
+Write a small function using the push and pop functions that return a `deque` which is the reverse of a given `deque`...
+TODO.

 #### Activity 4